 Our classes are continuing to raise the bar with experiential learning experiences such as Master Class guest teachers and field trips.
 Half of our classrooms are equipped with laptops carts for students to check out and use during instructional time.
 Students gain technological and collaborative skills through Google Classroom, Jupiter Ed, and other cloud-based applications, preparing them for the future.
 Additionally, teachers are incorporating regular visits to our Innovation Lab to give students exposure to STEM technology and makerspace materials.

 Westview’s Therapeutic model is informed by principles of the Neurosequential Model of Education (NME).
 NME is a research-based, developmentally informed approach to working with students who struggle with social and emotional challenges.
 Best practices consider a child’s history and current functioning to understand behavior.
 Our model’s primary goal is to foster positive relationships as well as a meaningful learning experience.
 The therapeutic team collaborates with the educational team in an effort to develop interventions which support emotional regulation in the classroom.
-NME supports a student’s positive engagement in their school program by teaching strategies of emotional regulation.
-School counselors provide individual and group counseling sessions as outlined by student IEP’s to address social and emotional goals.
+NME supports a student’s positive engagement in their program by teaching strategies of emotional regulation.
+Counselors provide individual and group counseling sessions as outlined by student IEP’s to address social and emotional goals.
 With this approach to understanding behavior, Westview strives to cultivate a learning environment that is respectful, developmentally relevant and rewarding.

 SERVICES & COUNSELING

 Many students benefit from additional clinical services in order to fully access the curriculum.
-Westview School recognizes this need and provides on-site, licensed clinicians who deliver Occupational Therapy, Language and Speech Therapy, or Counseling Services as indicated on a student’s Individual Education Plan (IEP) or private contract.
+Westview recognizes this need and provides on-site, licensed clinicians who deliver Occupational Therapy, Language and Speech Therapy, or Counseling Services as indicated on a student’s Individual Education Plan (IEP) or private contract.